adrianamanna/social-inequalities-vaccine-coverage/README.md

 # Usage

 ## 1. Epidemic simulations
-### Generate epidemiological rates at the end of the epidemic f
+### Generate epidemiological rates at the end of the epidemic
 ```python get_epi_rates.py```

 ### Run and process the dynamics of the epidemic over time